 After months scrambling to finish projects at the last minute, wasting hours searching for feedback buried in your inbox and missing one too many deadlines, you’ve had it.
 Something needs to change.

 Being the resourceful problem solver you are, you found a solution: project management software.
-This will streamline projects, increase collaboration, and help your team manage creative projects.
+This will streamline projects, increase collaboration, provide team management tools, and help your team manage creative projects.

 After evaluating dozens of platforms to find your perfect fit—and spending time and money to deploy it—there’s just one problem: No one is using it.